MicrosoftDocs/learn-scaffolding/content-templates/intro-to-product/2-what-is-it.md

 <!-- 4.
 Solve the scenario -------------------------------------------------------------

     Goal:
-        At a high level, describe how the <product> solves the <scenario>.
+        At a high level, describe how the <product> solves one of the customer tasks in your <scenario>.
-        Avoid the details of how a practitioner would actually do the work (you're not teaching them to use <product>).
+        Avoid teaching how to actually do the work (you're not teaching how-to-use in this module).

     Heading:
-        "How to <solve scenario>"
+        "## How to <solve scenario>"

     Pattern:
         1. H2 heading.
         2. Lead sentence that summarizes how the <product> solved the <scenario>.
         3. Additional text as needed (typically 1-2 paragraphs total, integrate the lead sentence into the first paragraph).
-        4. Visual like an image, table, blockquote, code sample, or list (image preferred).
+        4. Visual like an image, table, list, code sample, or blockquote (image preferred).

     Example:
         Heading: "How to implement a Twitter monitor"